uvalib/faulkner/overview.md

       collections at the University of Virginia – this exhibition includes manuscripts alongside first editions and key archival documents.
-The novelist’s life is narrated through the personae he inhabited: artist, aviator, screenwriter, Nobel prizewinner, white southerner, and UVA writer-in-residence, and more.
+The novelist’s life is narrated through the personae he inhabited: artist, aviator, screenwriter, Nobel prizewinner, white southerner, UVA writer-in-residence, and more.
 Die-hard fans, the general public, and even the Faulkner-phobic will find the unexpected.</p>
     </div>
   </div>